Amjad50/blink-channel/README.md

 Due to that nature, this is useful in applications where data comes in very quick and new data is always more important than old data which can be discarded.
-This could be useful for example in implementing audio driver, where a small glitch but staying up to date is better than delayed audio.
+This could be useful for example in implementing:
+- **audio driver** (small glitch but staying up to date is better than delayed audio).
+- **mouse/keyboard driver** with big enough buffer (This was actually why this was created, see: https://github.com/Amjad50/Emerald/pull/71 and https://github.com/Amjad50/Emerald/pull/72)
+- etc...

 See [the documentation](https://docs.rs/blinkcast) for examples.